 However you do this, aim for a nice flat surface the edges of which are perpendicular to the sides of the stock.
 After the surfaces are flattened the headstock piece is flipped around and glued to the underside of the neck shaft piece.
 The orientation is like this:

 Set up for gluing on a flat board.
-I use Melamine covered particle board (one brand name is Melguard) which is cheap, readily available in home centers, and glue doesn't stick to the Melamine surfaces.
+I use Melamine covered particle board (one brand name is Melguard) which is cheap, flat, readily available in home centers, and glue doesn't stick to the Melamine surfaces.
 Yeah, that's gen-u-ine wood grained plastic in the next picture.
 But a regular flat board, well waxed or covered with waxed paper will work fine.
 First position the pieces on the board so the joint area and all of the headstock piece are completely on the board.
 Then clamp down the neck shaft piece to the board using two clamps:

 Tighten the clamps.
 Then position the headstock piece and place a clamp right up against the butt end of the headstock piece and tighten it.
 This clamp is used as a stop so the headstock piece can't slip out when the joint is clamped.